probmods/probmods2/chapters/mixture-models.md

 viz.marginals(results)
 ~~~~

 Like the unbounded mixture above, there are an infinite set of possible catgories (here, bags).
 Unlike the unbounded mixture model the number of bags is never explicitly constructed.
-Instead, the set of categories is thought of as always an infinite set, though because they are constructed as needed only a finite number will ever be explicitly constructed.
+Instead, the set of categories is thought of as an infinite set; because they are constructed as needed only a finite number will ever be explicitly constructed.
 (Technically, these models are called infinite because the expected number of categories used goes to infinity as the number of observations goes to infinity.)

 Notice that unlike the unbounded mixture model case above, we were able to use MCMC for inference here.
-Slightly easier inference approaches, as well as certain pleasant mathematical properties, are the primary reason that many researchers have explored infinite micture models.
+Slightly easier inference approaches, as well as certain pleasant mathematical properties, are the primary reason that many researchers have explored infinite mixture models.

 <!--TODO: DPmem?
 Mention other non-parametrics?
 Include any examples?-->